to place it on page-->

 Crochet Parquet Stitch Pattern, Row 1

 Row 3: Ch 1, 1sc in same st, *ch 2, sk next sts, 1 sc in next dc* rep from * to end.
-1sc in top of ch3.
+1sc in the top of ch3.
 Turn.

 The second and third row is repeated for the pattern.
-Work row 2 and 3 to obtain your desired length.

 Fasten off, weave in ends.